LuchoBazz/knowledge-core/docs/git-github/git.md

 - `awk '$2 == "[gone]"`: Filters for branches whose upstream branches are gone (deleted).
 - `sub("refs/heads/", "", $1)`: Removes the `refs/heads/` prefix from the branch names.
 - `git branch -D $branch`: Deletes the local branch.

-### Usage
-Use this command to keep your local repository clean by removing branches that are no longer relevant, ensuring that your branch list is up to date with the remote repository.

 ---